microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 The compiler can then verify that any resources used from this entry point are compatible with this root signature.

-In addition, when using [DXR State Objects](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-state-object) root signatures can also be specified using `GlobalRootSignature` and `LocalRootSignature`, where the same string format is used with the state object. eg:
+In addition, when using [HLSL State Objects](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-state-object) root signatures can also be specified using `GlobalRootSignature` and `LocalRootSignature`, where the same string format is used with the state object. eg: